 Azure and Microsoft Cloud enable companies to scale flexibly with scheduled, rule-based auto-scaling.
 Kentico supports Azure CDN geo-redundant storage, ensuring users worldwide access content quickly, making sites reliable and ready to perform.

 Magnolia CMS is an open-source, Java-based web content management system.
 Magnolia CMS provides the best blend of enterprise power and agility while giving you freedom over your DX stack.
 Integrate existing IT and business systems for your digital transformation.

 Magnolia CMS is fully compatible with Microsoft Azure.
 The CMS uses the whole spectrum of its capabilities to bring the smoothest experience for developers and IT administrators.
 The usage of the Azure cloud platform avoids the complexity of the on-premise setup and improves work productivity.

 Sitecore is a complete suite of tools with all a marketer needs to create relevant customer experiences, combining a CMS with a database to get contextual information from users.

-Using Azure, Sitecore provides an integrated user interface to manage cloud content delivery infrastructure, simplifying deployment.
-Sitecore Azure is built around Azure PaaS and includes automatic deployment as well as SQL databases to ensure continuous content delivery.
+Sitecore uses Azure to provide an integrated user interface to manage cloud content delivery infrastructure, simplifying deployment.
+Sitecore Azure is built around Azure PaaS and includes automatic deployment and SQL databases to ensure continuous content delivery.

-Also, Azure's rich set of tools such as SQL Management Studio, API Apps, Mobile Apps, Logic Apps, TFS, and Visual Studio enables developers to concentrate on building apps and websites that work seamlessly while hosted both on-premise or in the cloud.
+When enterprises choose Azure, they will find a cloud service ranked by Gartner as an industry leader in IaaS, Virtualization Infrastructure, PaaS, and cloud storage services.
+Azure's rich set of tools, such as SQL Management Studio, API Apps, Mobile Apps, Logic Apps, TFS, and Visual Studio, enables developers to concentrate on building apps and websites that work seamlessly while hosted on-premises or in the cloud.